Mirdif: Mirdif Hills

 In June 2025, Dubai Investments launched a new phase called Asayel Avenue, a 193-apartment addition valued at AED 400 million.
 It is expected to be completed by the second quarter of 2027.

 Amenities in Mirdif Hills include swimming pools, gyms, landscaped gardens, underground parking, high-speed elevators, children’s play areas, 24/7 security, and concierge services.

 Shopping malls

-Mirdif City Centre

 Mirdif City Centre is a large shopping mall opened on 16 March 2010.
 The Mirdif City Centre project was first announced in April 2007 with construction beginning in August 2007.
 It comprises 3,116,451 sqft of gross floor area spread over a service basement level and 1st floor, and 180,000 m2 square metres of shopping space.

 The mall contains about 465 shops with adjacent 3-level parking for over 7000 cars, a Magic Planet Entertainment zone with an "iFly" indoor skydiving center and Yalla!
 Bowling, a 12-lane cosmic ten pin bowling attraction.
 In addition the mall contains A 10-screen cinema featuring two VOX GOLD Premium screens with VOX GOLD lounge and VOX 4DX sensory experience that includes the first “ExtremeScreen” cinema in the UAE as well as fitness gym.
 Mirdif City Centre houses over 80 restaurants and cafés.